Natural Graphite

 Fluoromet’s closed-loop process is further distinguished by its reuse of all reagents and the transformation of contaminants into valuable by-products, thus improving process economics.

-Independent certification by Glow Discharge Mass Spectrometry (GDMS) and process validation from a major engineering firm, confirm Fluoromet's graphite purification credentials, meeting the needs of next-generation lithium-ion batteries.
+Independent certification by Glow Discharge Mass Spectrometry (GDMS) confirm Fluoromet's graphite purification credentials, meeting the needs of next-generation lithium-ion batteries.

 Lithium